behnazkhoshnood/tadig-restaurant/README.md

 ### **Local Deployment**

-Follow these steps to run website locally on your machine;
+Follow these steps to run the website locally on your machine;

 1. Go to Github repository [behnazkhoshnood
 /